mcoulthurst/hmlr-simple-map/readme.md

 # GDS Prototype kit: Map component

-A simple map component.
+Work in progress: a simple map component.

-To run locally, install this package using a file path location, then reference the map component using
+To run locally, download this repo.

+Install the component into your prototype using a file path location, eg

+`npm install /Users/projects/HMLR/hmlr-simple-map`

+In the prototype html page import the component:
+`{% from "../../node_modules/hmlr-simple-map/macros/macro.njk" import hmlrSimpleMap %}`

+Reference the map component using

 ```
     {{ hmlrSimpleMap({